 It is important to wash your hands often, especially before and after preparing food and after using the bathroom.
 Also, when you come from the toilet, try to wash and clean your hands.

 Make sure you clean surface areas and avoid keeping perishable food at room temperature for too long while preparing a meal.
 Too much cold food can still cause infections.
 Do not keep perishing food in a cold place for too long time.

 3. Receive recommended vaccinations.

-It is a good thing to receive any recommended vaccinations and keep them up to date and take antibiotics with a prescription and be sure to complete the recommended course, even if symptoms improve at an earlier stage.
+It is a good thing to receive any recommended vaccinations and keep them up to date and take antibiotics with a prescription and be sure to complete the recommended course.

 4. Disinfect rooms having high bacterial concentrations.

 This is important to disinfect rooms that may have high concentrations of bacteria including the kitchen and the bathroom and reduce the risk of sexually transmitted infections (STIs) by receiving regular STI checks.

 5. Use condoms or abstain altogether.